The sustainable winegrowing

 We actively respect the biodiversity of the Champagne region and its own ecosystem.

 The Veuve Maurice Lepitre vineyard has obtained the HVE level 3 certification (High Environmental Value) and the VDC certification (Sustainable Viticulture in Champagne) since January 2020.
-For 15 years, we have been taking care of our plots without using insecticides, chemical fertilizers, or herbicides.
-The weeding of our plots is done mechanically.

 Our grape varieties